 Operators could enter adjacent rooms, and engage separate targets within those rooms, without the fear of a friendly fire casualty.
 However, no operator was allowed inside the shoot house without rifle-graded ballistic plates.
 This was to ensure that officers had the highest personal body armor protection should their room entry partner not fully clear their lane of fire.

-When serving high risk search warrants or arrest warrants most tactical teams do not go into the field without ballistic armor plates to provide protection from most rifle rounds.
-These lightweight plates from AR500 could provide a similar protection for about 2/3 the weight, and in a much more compact configuration allowing operators the greatest potential for maneuverability in tight spaces.
+When serving high-risk search warrants or arrest warrants most tactical teams do not go into the field without ballistic armor plates to provide protection from most rifle rounds.
+These lightweight plates from AR500 could provide similar protection for about 2/3 the weight, and in a much more compact configuration allowing operators the greatest potential for maneuverability in tight spaces.

 I have seen and handled the AR500 plates on several occasions.
 They appear to be well made, and the studies show their capability at stopping several popular rifle rounds.
 My current plates are heavy ceramic plates, that weigh about 9 pounds each.
 They are each nearly an inch thick as well.
 There is no doubt they are cumbersome to wear.
 However, despite the heavier weight and bulk, the ceramic plates are rated to stop .30-06 armor-piercing rounds.

 These AR500 Lightweight Armor plates are awesome in size, shape, weight, and function.
 I have seriously considered purchasing a set for my personal rig, though I have hoped to see a price reduction in Dyneema plates that weigh only about 1.5 pounds each.
-Still, the AR500 Lightweight Armor plates offer a lot of protection, and would be an outstanding addition to any officer’s carrier.
-Officers must remember, though, that the AR500 plates will not stop larger rifle rounds like the .30-06.
+Still, the AR500 Lightweight Armor plates offer a lot of protection and would be an outstanding addition to any officer’s carrier.
+Officers must remember, though, that the AR500 plates will not stop more powerful rifle rounds like the .30-06.